shakal19/PHP-basic-project/README.md

 University projects

-Basic Web is a basic PHP managment project about programming school first-project-main is my first university project that is made by using HTML, CSS, JavaScript Advanced project is PHP School managment system.
-Three levels:
+Three Web projects
-Admin, Manager and Student.
+First project was web page about Architecture.
+HTML, CSS, JavaScript are used Second project is basic PHP project with MySQL database.
+Programming school.
+3 user types: Admin, Manager and Student.

+Third project is schoolship Managment System.
+3 user types:
+Admin is most priviledged user.
+He can add, delete or change informations about managers and students.
+Manager also can change data about students.
+Students can change their personal info and pay schoolship.